hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/retries.md

 There is however a problem, there are still errors happening in the system, it is just that the existing metrics are not showing these with Retry configuration applied.
 To handle this we need to query another metric `envoy_cluster_retry_upstream_rq_xx`.

-Edit your `API Requests per Seconds` Panel and add a new query with the following detials.
+Edit your `API Requests per Seconds` Panel and add a new query with the following details.

 ```
 rate(envoy_cluster_retry_upstream_rq_xx{consul_source_service="api", consul_destination_service="payments"}[$__rate_interval])